-a.
-To get login information for a VM from the Slice page, either click on the "Details" button or click on the node and scroll through the information on the left.
-In addition, depending on the configuration of your system, you may be able to click on the SSH button.
-If you are using ExoGENI resources, you may need to reload the Slice page in your browser to see SSH information.
+- a.
+To get login information for a VM from the Slice Jacks page, click on the node and scroll through the information on the left.
+In addition, depending on the configuration of your system, you may be able to click on the SSH button. - b.
+However, to get login information for a VM from the Slice page, again click on the "slice page" link at the top of the page. - c.
+This will bring you to the slice page and you can click on the "Details" button in your aggregate rectangle.